 - If they have a lofted or high bed, they may like a storage ottoman that they can also use as a footstool for getting in and out of bed

 Bathroom and Personal Use

-- first aid supplies (I create my own kit of bandages and OTC medications and remedies in a shoebox including stomach, cough/cold, and pain meds, a thermomater, Neosporin, cortisone, Vaseline/Aquaphor, eye drops, cough drops/sore throat lozenges, allergy meds, powered Gatorade, melatonin, vitamin supplements, quick free ice packs)
+- first aid supplies (I create my own kit of bandages and OTC medications and remedies in a shoebox including stomach, cough/cold, and pain meds, a thermometer, Neosporin, cortisone, Vaseline/Aquaphor, eye drops, cough drops/sore throat lozenges, allergy meds, powered Gatorade, melatonin, vitamin supplements, quick free ice packs, rapid test kits)

-- hand sanitizer (large pump for the room and smaller bottles for the back pack), face masks (disposable and reusable/washable as you don’t want them wearing the same one all semester), sanitizing spray and wipes
+- hand sanitizer (large pump for the room and smaller bottles for the back pack), face masks, sanitizing spray and wipes

 - condoms (yep)

 - a shower caddy or shower tote to cart them back and forth to communal bathrooms

 - a collection of batteries and chargers